NumminorihSF/pg-ka-fix/README.md

     npm install pg-ka-fix

-**Warning!** Package has now dependencies.
+**Warning!** Package has no dependencies.
 To use pg - you should add it to your project dependencies.

 ## Usage